MeganMickey/ECE-513-Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/67599197/206814858-95a3eec8-8091-4ebb-a2f1-28f2e0ccfeda.png)

  7. Now all you need to do is register your device in your account in our website and it should be integrated!
+To find the device Id, go to particle console.
+If you haven't already registered your device there, do so.
+And then the device ID will be shown in the Devices tab.
+Copy and past that id into the form on our website to add the device.

 ## Links
 This is the link to our AWS server: http://ec2-18-237-50-20.us-west-2.compute.amazonaws.com:3000/